WSDOT-GIS/Geoportal-Bootstrap/README.md

 * Chrome
 * Firefox
 * Internet Explorer
-    * Does not work with IE 10 or lower.
-IE 11 or higher required.
+    * IE 11 or higher required due to use of `dataset` property on HTML elements.